fernando-romulo-silva/ant-common-tasks/README.md

 # About

 This a useful collection of ant tasks, that executes advanced tools command lines, like Maven, Gradle, etc.
+As the name suggests, common tasks are the activities that are common to Java developer with Maven e Graddle tools:

+- build
+- test
+- check (pmd, checkstyle, spotbugs)
+- site

 # Technologies